Nichibutsu: History

 Nichibutsu entered the home video game market in 1983 by developing a console of their own, the My Vision, and in 1986 released their first NES title, MagMax, followed by the MSX in 1989; the same year also saw the release of the company's last mainstream arcade game, Sky Robo (Tatakae!
 Big Fighter in Japan) before switching to exclusively produce strip mahjong titles for that market; in 1992, the company left JAMMA after the arcade industry began showing concerns about increasingly risque material in their strip mahjong games.
 In 1990, Nihon Bussan released console-first titles for the PC Engine such as F1 Circus which became a major hit.
-During the height of the F1 Circus series, Nihon Bussan sponsored Team Lotus from 1991 to 1993; the sponsorship agreement allowed Lotus to appear as the only licensed team in the F1 Circus titles until Nichibutsu obtained a complete license from Formula One Constructors Association.
+During the height of the F1 Circus series, Nichibutsu sponsored Team Lotus from 1991 to 1993; the sponsorship agreement allowed Lotus to appear as the only licensed team in the F1 Circus titles until Nichibutsu obtained a complete license from Formula One Constructors Association.

-Nihon Bussan began releasing games for the Mega Drive in 1991, SNES in 1992, Sony PlayStation in 1995 and for the Sega Saturn in 1996.
+Nichibutsu began releasing games for the Sega Genesis in 1991, Super Nintendo Entertainment System in 1992, PlayStation in 1995 and for the Sega Saturn in 1996.
 Some of the titles were mahjong titles, with their PC Engine game Sexy Idol Mahjong featuring strip elements from their arcade titles.

-In March 2009, the company partnered with D4 Enterprise to reprint and distribute Nihon Bussan retro games for its Project EGG service.
+In March 2009, the company partnered with D4 Enterprise to distribute their portfolio for its Project EGG service.

-In March 2014, Nihon Bussan sold the rights of all video games to Hamster Corporation.
+In March 2014, Nichibutsu sold the rights of all video games to Hamster Corporation.
 Hamster had approached founder Sueharu Torii for a licensing agreement of Nihon Bussan's games.
 Torii opted instead to sell outright the company's video game library and to retire.